 BitAsset Exchange Review

-BitAsset Exchange is a cryptocurrency exchange from Hong Kong.
+BitAsset Exchange is an exchange from Hong Kong.
 There are loads of coin exchanges from Hong Kong.
-Hong Kong is in a way the Mecca of cryptocurrency trading.
+Hong Kong is in a way the Mecca of crypto trading.
 Two of BitAsset Exchange’s larger competitors on its home turf are Binance and KuCoin.

 This exchange has a three-digit number of trading pairs available to trade on the platform: 105.
-According to information from its website on the date of writing this review (27 June 2019), the 24 hour trading volume was as high as USD 1.08 billion.
-This is an impressive trading volume indeed!
+According to information from its website on the date of first writing this review (27 June 2019), the 24 hour trading volume was as high as USD 1.08 billion.
+However, on the date of last updating this review (16 March 2020, right in the middle of the crisis with COVID-19), the trading volume according to Coinmarketcap had dropped to USD 290 million.
+This is still an impressive trading volume though.

 BitAsset Exchange offers leveraged trading on its trading platform.
 This means that you can receive a higher exposure towards a certain cryptocurrency’s price increase or decrease, without having the assets necessary.
 You do this by “leveraging” your trade, which in simple terms essentially means that you borrow from the exchange to bet more.